Data modelΒΆ

 - first,

-metadata, which consists of the title, author last names and publication year.
-Any twoOaiRecords
+OaiRecordmetadata, which consists of the title, author last names and publication year.
+Any twoOaiRecordswith identical fingerprints are also merged into the samePaper.

 Dissemin harvests four metadata sources: ORCID,